awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 + AWS DMS doesn't support change processing to set and unset column default values \(using the `ALTER COLUMN SET DEFAULT` clause with `ALTER TABLE` statements\)\.
 + AWS DMS doesn't support change processing to set column nullability \(using the `ALTER COLUMN [SET|DROP] NOT NULL` clause with `ALTER TABLE` statements\)\.
 + With SQL Server 2012 and SQL Server 2014, when using DMS replication with Availability Groups, the distribution database can't be placed in an availability group\.
 SQL 2016 supports placing the distribution database into an availability group, except for distribution databases used in merge, bidirectional, or peer\-to\-peer replication topologies\.
++ For partitioned tables, AWS DMS doesn't support different data compression settings for each partition\.

 The following limitations apply when accessing the backup transaction logs:
 + Encrypted backups aren't supported\.